juskek/learning/SoftwareEngineering/OOP/Classes.md

   - Cannot be extended
 ## 1.3.
 Abstract
 - Cannot be instantiated, can be inherited/extended
 - Any abstract methods must be implemented after extending
+- A subclass can only inherit one abstract class

+## Interface
+- Like abstract, but
+  - Subclass can implement multiple interfaces

 ## 1.4.
 Concrete
 - Regular class, all members implemented